GOOD FRIDAY 14-4-17

 In to El Puerto de Santa Maria where the Satnav had a bad hair

 day at the latter stages.
 Luckily I'd been on Google Street View and knew that I needed to take a service road off at the roundabout with the 'Burger King' on it.
 So back to the Burger King roundabout and in to the service road.
-Our parking area is next to
+Our parking area (GPS: 36.598161

 Once settled we strode out for a look around town.
 It was packed with Spanish families doing what they do best - absolutely bugger all.
 There was a market and children's amusements just the other side of the river.

 The architecture is very interesting.
 There are numerous buildings which are very old indeed, you can tell because they look as if they're about to fall down.
 There was even a church which The Chef tried to get a look inside of, but was refused at the door, which, had it been in the UK would have had a cordon of hazardous tape around it and a demolition order pinned to it.

 Just before arriving at said church there were numerous people wearing religious attire and young folk carrying crosses back, presumably, to a store room.
 We had clearly just missed a religious ceremony, which was very annoying.

 Our wanderings continued.
 We even came across a very nice beach with a free car park next to it.
 Further down the road on our return we finally came across the catamaran terminal for the cross-bay trip to Cadiz, though being true Spaniards they weren't working today.
 I favour catching the train there myself.
 They have been running all day and are far more reliable than a sweaty Spaniard who works when he feels like it.